paritytech/substrate-contracts-node/README.md

   is none of the typical six seconds block time associated with `grandpa` or `aura`.
 * _If no CLI arguments are passed the node is started in development mode by default._
-* _Start of the node will start the chain from genesis ‒ so no chain state is retained, all contracts will be lost!<br>
+* _With each start of the node process the chain starts from genesis ‒ so no chain state is retained, all contracts will be lost!
 If you want to retain chain state you have to supply a `--base-path`._

 If you are looking for a node suitable for production see these configurations: